chocolatey/docs/input/en-us/central-management/usage/website/general.md

 For a trial license, this will start showing when there are 7 days remaining on your license.

-It is possible to dismiss this warning using the "x" on the far right of the banner, however, the banner will re-appear again in 2 days time to remind yo.u.
+It is possible to dismiss this warning using the "x" on the far right of the banner, however, the banner will re-appear again in 2 days' time to remind you.
 This will repeat until the license is renewed, or until the license expires.